Transformers

 What's the Story?

 In TRANSFORMERS, a live-action film based on the 1980s cartoon series, the Decepticons, an evil race of alien robots, attack a U.S. military unit stationed in the Middle East.
-The men launch an immediate offensive -- but meanwhile, back in the States, Secretary of Defense John Keller (Jon Voight) learns of a secret U.S. project involving Megatron (voiced by Hugo Weaving), a bad robot that crash-landed in the Arctic decades before.
-In the film's civilian side-story, teenager Sam (Shia LaBeouf) buys a used car, unaware it's an Autobot -- a good robot.
-Neither does Sam realize that he has in his possession the key to the all-powerful cube -- which all the robots, good and bad, desperately want.
-The film's many characters and plots collide with the help of the Autobots' courageous, red-and-blue-colored leader Optimus Prime (Peter Cullen).
+The soldiers launch an immediate offensive -- but meanwhile, back in the States, Secretary of Defense John Keller (Jon Voight) learns of a secret U.S. project involving Megatron (voiced by Hugo Weaving), a bad robot that crash-landed in the Arctic decades before.
+In the film's civilian side story, teenager Sam (Shia LaBeouf) buys a used car, unaware that it's an Autobot -- a good robot.
+Neither does Sam realize that he has in his possession the key to the all-powerful cube that all of the robots, good and bad, desperately want.
+The film's many characters and plots collide with the help of the Autobots' brave leader, Optimus Prime (Peter Cullen).

 Is It Any Good?

 Big and boomy, this toy-based movie skimps on plot and character development, instead focusing on its decidedly spectacular explosions.
-Though the opening voiceover offers a cursory backstory, it hardly matters why these giant robots have come to earth.
+Though the opening voice-over offers a cursory backstory, it hardly matters why these giant robots have come to Earth.
 The point is much simpler: They blow stuff up.
-Just keep in mind that Transformers is most likely too intense for the kids who are the most interested in playing with the Transformers toys.
+Just keep in mind that Transformers is most likely too intense for the kids who are the most interested in playing with Transformers toys.

 Talk to Your Kids About ...